FAQ

 - Link to download PNG or MOV documentation

-- Square image/video for social media
+- Images or video for social media posts

-- Link to the portrait on v3.enterthemachine.io
+- Link to the portrait in the Portraits of People’s Files Collection on v3.enterthemachine.io

 The time it takes to complete a file portrait depends on the complexity of the request, whether it is animated, has custom sound, entails lots of files or large files, and current demand.